faizanakram99/faizanakram99/README.md

 # Hi, I'm Faizan 👋

-Software engineer with nearly a decade of experience building backend systems.
-Currently based in the Netherlands, working on a multi-tenant ERP software specialized in commodity trading.
+10 years of experience building backend systems.
+Currently Principal Engineer at [@QbilSoftware](https://github.com/QbilSoftware), a multi-tenant ERP software specialized in commodity trading, based in the Netherlands.

 ## What I Do